ci-lab-cz/easydock/README.md

 ### Changelog

+**0.2.2**
+- fix bug with continuation of calculations after db was transferred to other machine
+- restrict precedence of command line arguments over arguments restored from DB only to specific ones (output, hostfile, dask_report, ncpu, verbose)

 **0.2.1**
 - fix treatment of molecule ids in get_sdf_from_dock_db
 - change installation instructions, vina must be installed from sources